betterinfotech/pynvl_project/pynvl/docs/CONTRIBUTING.md

    Go to GitHub and open a PR against the **main** branch.

 ## Other Notes
-- Use pytest for all tests and palce tests under tests directory
+- Use pytest for all tests and place tests under tests directory
 - Add examples if your change affects usage!
-Docuemtation is in docs/ folder.
+Documentation is in docs/ folder.
 - Use Python 3.10+
 - Report any bugs
 - Suggest any new helper functions